Pickleball Net Height: Official Rules and How to Set Up Correctly

 The official pickleball net height is 34 inches at the center and 36 inches at the sidelines.
 This measurement is vital for fair play and ensuring the game’s integrity.
-This article will explain why this height matters, how to measure it, and other essential details.
+Get the measurements wrong by even an inch and every shot feels slightly off — and now you know why.

 Official Pickleball Net Height